robincornett/display-featured-image-genesis/readme.txt

 == Frequently Asked Questions ==

+= Does this work with any Genesis child theme? =

+Yes and no. Technically, it does, even older (XHTML) themes.
+However, depending on other factors such as the individual theme's styling and layout, the output may be unexpected, and require some tweaking.
+Not recommended for themes such as Sixteen Nine Pro, or The 411 Pro due to layout, and not for Ambiance Pro or Minimum Pro without changing some theme functionality.

+= Can I add a Display Featured Image widget to my post or page content? =

+Yes.
+As of version 3.0.0, shortcodes for each widget have been added to the plugin.
+Shortcodes include:

+* displayfeaturedimagegenesis_author
+* displayfeaturedimagegenesis_term
+* displayfeaturedimagegenesis_post_type

+The parameters/attributes for these mirror the widget options, so you can explore the code (or inspect the widget form) to find the shortcode attributes.

+Alternatively, the much easier method entails visiting the settings page (under Appearance) and enabling the shortcode buttons for the post editor.
+With the shortcode buttons enabled, you can use the familiar widget form to build the shortcode and add it anywhere you like.

 = What is term metadata and why does it matter to me? =

-*Update for version 2.5:* Genesis 2.3, when it is released, will change how term archive headlines/descriptions will be pulled from the database. __Display Featured Image for Genesis__ has been using the old, inefficient method for getting the Genesis term information, which will no longer be supported in Genesis 2.3.
-Version 2.5 will use the new, better method to retrieve the Genesis term metadata (for archive headlines and intro text).
+*Update for version 2.5:* Genesis 2.3 changed  how term archive headlines/descriptions are pulled from the database.
+As of version 2.5, __Display Featured Image for Genesis__ uses the new, better method to retrieve the Genesis term metadata (for archive headlines and intro text).
 Please make sure that your plugin is up to date so that you do not get unexpected behavior. (see [StudioPress](http://www.studiopress.com/important-announcement-for-genesis-plugin-developers/) for more information)

-Term metadata is a new feature introduced in WordPress 4.4, which allows us to add custom data to each term (categories, tags, etc.) on a site.
+Term metadata is a new feature which was introduced in WordPress 4.4, which allows us to add custom data to each term (categories, tags, etc.) on a site.
 Version 2.4 of __Display Featured Image for Genesis__ will use the new term metadata.

 If you have been using __Display Featured Image for Genesis__ and have already added featured images to your terms, when you visit the main plugin settings page, you'll be prompted to allow the plugin to update all terms with featured images, or given the information to allow you to do it yourself.
 This _should_ be a simple, pain-free process, but make sure your database is backed up, and please check your terms after the update.

-If you have not yet updated your site to WordPress 4.4, fear not: for the time being, __Display Featured Image for Genesis__ will still work just as it has in the past.
-A future release of the plugin will require a minimum version of WordPress to properly support term images.

-= Does this work with any Genesis child theme? =

-Yes and no. Technically, it does, even older (XHTML) themes.
-However, depending on other factors such as the individual theme's styling and layout, the output may be unexpected, and require some tweaking.
-Not recommended for themes such as Sixteen Nine Pro, or The 411 Pro due to layout, and not for Ambiance Pro or Minimum Pro without changing some theme functionality.

 = How can I change how the plugin works? =

-*Update for version 2.5:* quite a few new settings have been added to the plugin, some of which make options available which were previously limited to these filters.
+Check the settings page before digging into filters.
+As of version 3.0.0, most questions/support requests have been implemented as options on the settings pages, including:

+* setting a sitewide preferred image size
+* setting a preferred image size per content/post type
+* setting preferred fallback images for content types, search results, and 404 pages
+* changing the default hooks/priorities the plugin uses for image output

+Additionally, some of these can be overridden on any individual post, page, or content type, which can be set to use the default image size, not show a featured image at all, or force a large/backstretch image for that post only.

 There are several filters built into Display Featured Image for Genesis, to give developers more control over the output.
 Several of them are very similar, and are applied in a specific order, so an earlier filter will take precedence over a later one.